DiyaVj/Profile-Card-Collection/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name:  Article issue template
-about: Describe this issue template's purpose here.
+about: Describe what your article is about
-title: ''
+title: 'Write the title of your article'
 labels: ''
 assignees: ''